-Located on the first floor of Padre Arrupe Hall, the Office of the Registrar is responsible for registration, academic record-keeping and distributing transcripts at Saint Louis University ― Madrid Campus.
+Located on the third floor of San Ignacio Hall, the Office of the Registrar is responsible for registration, academic record-keeping and distributing transcripts at Saint Louis University ― Madrid Campus.

 Services offered include enrollment certification, veterans' certification, degree validation and publication of class schedules, catalogs and related academic materials.

 Students use the online database Banner Self-Service to access their class schedules, transcripts and grades.

 The U.S. Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, is a federal law giving certain rights to parents or students regarding education records at schools of every level receiving funding from the U.S. Department of Education.

 At the postsecondary-school level, the rights afforded by FERPA pertain, in general, to the student rather than the parent.